How-To AI - Background How-To AI - Background

 4

-Provide background information so the AI can tailor the answer to your situation.
+Give background information so the AI can tailor the response to your situation.

 Example: "For beginners without prior knowledge"